lastguru-net/emp/content/posts/2025/getting-started.md

      - Features an optional header image on top.
      - Lists all posts sorted by date.
 Each post includes a title, description (or excerpt), and optional properties like date, location, author, tags, and reading time.
      - Optional thumbnails can be enabled and placed on the left or right; they are responsive and clickable.
-     - If there are more than 10 posts, pagination appears (10 posts per page) with navigation controls at the bottom.
+     - If there are more than a configured number of posts (10 by default), pagination with navigation controls appears at the bottom.
    - **Tag Page**: Similar to the landing page but without a header image.
 Lists posts with a specific tag (e.g., "events").
      - Supports pagination and is generated automatically for each tag.
    - **Author Page**: Similar to the landing page but without a header image.
 Lists posts by a specific author (e.g., "lastguru").